Avast VPN vs. NordVPN

 What are the disadvantages of using Avast?

-The main disadvantage with Avast is its limited streaming capabilities.
+The main disadvantage with Avast is its limited servers, which affects common VPN tasks such as streaming.
 The company has solid security features in place, but it doesn’t make use of obfuscated servers.
 Many streaming services recognize Avast’s IP addresses and block them.

 -